 Once the request has been submitted, you will receive a Request Confirmation email.

 Can I get articles through Interlibrary Loan?

-Journal articles or book chapters not available at Penn, up to a maximum of 50 pages - for a specific article or book chapter, may be requested via Interlibrary Loan.
+Journal articles or book chapters not available at Penn - for a specific article or book chapter - may be requested via Interlibrary Loan.
 In general, the more complete and accurate the citation you provide the more quickly the article or book chapter will be delivered.
 If you need to double-check citation information for an article, it's often helpful to check Articles+ or individual databases.
 Please submit requests for each specific article or book chapter needed on a separate request form.

 These requests will be delivered electronically to your desktop.

 How do I check the status of an Interlibrary Loan request?

 Check the View Current Requests page.
 When the request status changes to Checked Out to Customer consult your Penn Library Accountfor real-time status and due date information.
 Requests in process are not available to view in your Penn Library Account as the systems are not connected.

 Can I borrow dissertations and theses through Interlibrary Loan?

 It is usually possible to borrow dissertations and theses from institutions that belong to the Research Libraries Group; other libraries will sometimes lend dissertations and master's theses.
 The Interlibrary Loan staff can provide information on the probability of obtaining an item.